 Pickleball nets and tennis nets are quite similar.
 Pickleball nets are obviously shorter, as the court is only half as wide, but they are also 6 inches lower than a tennis net.

-With pickleball fever sweeping the nation and demand for courts through the roof, there has been a little pushback from other, more established, racquet sports.
+With pickleball fever sweeping the nation and demand for courts through the roof, there has been a little pushback from other, more established, racket sports.

 Some tennis clubs and players have called for bans on pickleball entirely, as their courts were being overrun by eager pickleheads desperate for a game.
 But luckily, for the most part, pickleball and other racket sports are thriving alongside one another.